-In 1995, the world was astounded by the beautiful Hubble Space Telescope images of the Eagle Nebula, a cloud of interstellar gas and dust 7,000 light-years from Earth.
-Let's take a look at this intriguing region.
+In 1995, the world was astounded by the Hubble Space Telescope's beautiful images of the Eagle Nebula, a cloud of interstellar gas and dust 7,000 light-years from Earth.

-When Swiss astronomer Philippe Loys de Chéseaux discovered the Eagle Nebula in the mid-eighteenth century, he only described the cluster of stars surrounding it.
+When Swiss astronomer Philippe Loys de Chéseaux discovered the Eagle Nebula in the mid-18th century, he described only the cluster of stars surrounding it.
 Charles Messier independently rediscovered it in 1764 as part of his catalog, dubbing it M16.

 The first image of the nebula appears to have been made by American astronomer Edward Barnard, in 1895.